 The Book Thief is a very uniquely crafted work, complete with illustrations, to form one of the most unforgettable stories of World War II.

-For more, read my full review of The Book Thief by Marcus Zusak.
+For more, read my full review of The Book Thief by Marcus Zusak with quotes.

 Lilac Girls by Martha Hall Kelly